matiasespina1991/flutter-template-project/README.md

 2. **Setup Firebase in the App:**
     - Follow these instructions: https://firebase.google.com/docs/flutter/setup.

+# 3. Check locales and update the app's supported locales (Optional):

+1. **Check Supported Locales:**
+    - You can find the supported locales in the `lib/config.dart` file, under supportedLocales List.

+2. **Add or Remove Locales:**
+    - Add a locale creating a file named `intl_{locale}.arb` in the `lib/l10n` folder.
+    - Run `flutter pub run intl_utils:generate` to generate the locale files.
+    - Remove a locale by deleting the corresponding `intl_{locale}.arb` file and taking it out of the supportedLocales List.

 # 3. Things to take in account for pre-production and should be ready prior to the deployment of the app:
 ### (Check each completed item with a ✅)